dntoll/quiz/system_testing.md

  + Randomly create scenarios from a use-case activity diagram
  + Make sure all paths are covered in the use-case activity diagram
  + Minimize the duplicate paths taken in the use-case activity diagram

-## Traceability, How can we achieve it?
-+ By naming convention (name, number) of the use cases and test cases
-+ By a test matrix, showing dependencies
-- By making sure we have a limited input domain
-- By testing functional requirements
-- by doing compatibility testing

 ## Why do we need traceability?
  + To verify all requirements are covered.